spotinst/help/src/docs/elastigroup/features/core-features/dynamic-commitment.md

 You can track dynamic compute commitment utilization and coverage with your AWS Cost Usage report.

-## Feature Benefits

 By prioritizing reserved instances and savings plan commitments, this feature continually adapts to the dynamic needs of your environment.
 Dynamic commitments management lets you:

-* Prioritize Available RIs and SPs.
+* Prioritize available reserved instances and savings plans
-* Revert from On-demand RI and SPs.
+* Revert from on-demand reserved instances and savings plans

-## Prioritize Available RIs and SPs
+## Prioritize Available Reserved Instances and Savings Plans

 Prioritize available reserved instances and savings plans to prevent their underutilization.

-See [Utilize Commitment Plans](elastigroup/features/core-features/spot-reserved-on-demand-instances?id=utilize-commitment-plans).
+Elastigroup assists in optimizing the utilization of account commitment plans to ensure minimal waste.
+Utilize commitment plans enables Elastigroup to check on-demand instances to ensure there aren’t any vacant savings plans or reserved instances that match instance types defined in its configuration.

+The default behavior of this feature is to utilize commitment plans associated to the connected cloud account.
+If you want to enable cross-account utilization, contact the support team.

-## Revert from On-demand RIs and SPs
+## Revert from On-demand Reserved Instances and Savings Plans

 Revert from on-demand reserved instances when they can be used in other workloads to increase commitments coverage replacement.
 When working with dynamic workloads in the cloud, Elastigroup/Ocean adjusts to changes in the application requirements, needs, and usage at any time.
 Elastigroup/Ocean tracks commitments as a necessary condition for initiating proactive replacements, thus increasing the account’s commitment coverage to decrease excessive on-demand usage.
 Ocean/Elastgroup achieves this by reverting to a different allocation plan or potentially using spot instances based on the user's risk configuration, therefore providing ongoing optimal adjustments.